 Matolias appears content with his choice of living.
 “I grew up in the Bay of Guanabara, I always lived on the beach,” Matolias told the UK’s The Mirror.
 “People pay exorbitant rents to live in front of the sea, I do not have bills and here I have a good life.”

 To maintain the sandcastle’s walls and turrets, Matolias needs to regularly water the sides of his castle to prevent the fine sand from crumbling in the city’s year-round tropical climate.
-He needs to have patience too—a single tropical storm can destroy the entire sandcastle in a matter of minutes, forcing him to rebuild the structure from scratch.
-Having done this for 22 years, he has become well-adapted at swiftly and efficiently reconstructing his sandcastle and his work has caught the attention of a local shopping mall that sometimes hires him to build decorative sand pieces for their displays.
+He needs to have patience, too – a single tropical storm can destroy the entire sandcastle in a matter of minutes, forcing him to rebuild the structure from scratch.
+Having done this for over 20 years, he has become well-adapted at swiftly and efficiently reconstructing his sandcastle, and his work has caught the attention of a local shopping mall that sometimes hires him to build decorative sand pieces for their displays.

 King Marcio has become a local celebrity and attraction; curious tourists pass by to take photos of the ‘king’ and his unusual home.
 Matolias lets them sit on the throne or he happily takes a seat and poses for photos.
 Sometimes, tourists leave money (though not always), which is how he makes some money.

 His love of books also helps him make a small income.
 Just next to his castle, a table sits piled with books where passers-by can shop and buy, giving whatever price they feel is reasonable.
 Above the books is a sign that reads: “Pick up a book and contribute in the box so that this initiative doesn’t end.”